guanfangdong/LTS-UniverisalMOS/README.md

 - `/data`: Contains the sample testing data.
   - `/highway`: A sample video from CDNet2014 dataset.
 - `/deps`: Contains the custom dependencies.
+- `/output`: To save LTS results.
+  - `/highway`: A sample video results from CDNet2014 dataset.
+    - `/DIDL`: Results from DIDL module.
+    - `/SBR`: Results of SBR heatmap.
+    - `/SBR`: Results of SBR Network, also the final LTS results.

 ## Progress Tracking